giorgiop/giorgiop.github.io/_posts/2019-10-7-mapping-the-deepfake-landscape.md

 <div style="text-align: right; font-style: italic">
 This post was published as the foreword of our
-<a href="https://deeptracelabs.com/resources/">The State of Deepfake 2019 report.
+<a href="https://deeptracelabs.com/resources/">The State of Deepfake 2019 report
-</a><br>
-The report was written with Henry Ajder, Francesco Cavalli and Laurence Cullen.
+</a>, written with Henry Ajder, Francesco Cavalli and Laurence Cullen.
 </div>

 <br>